 As a BDC, Prospect Capital has no choice but to distribute essentially all of its taxable income to shareholders.
 Because of this, its payout ratio will always be very high.

-For the quarter ended March 31st, Prospect Capital produced $0.19 per share in net investment income, which sufficiently covered its quarterly distribution of $0.18 per share.
+For the most recent quarter, Prospect Capital produced $0.22 per share in net investment income, which sufficiently covered its quarterly distribution of $0.18 per share.

 In other words, the dividend is actually covered by net investment income at this point, meaning the payout should be relatively safe, barring a sizable impact from the current economic downturn.

 The company has now declared more than $19.56 in cumulative distributions to shareholders.

 Clearly, the draw for Prospect Capital is in its ability to generate cash to return to shareholders, and over time, it has done that well.

 The dividend appears safe for now, but investors should continuously monitor the company’s net investment income for any signs of trouble that could potentially lead to further cuts down the road.